d3-worgan/edfbrowser/README.txt

 Minimum version 4.7.1 or later, preferable 4.8.7

-If you insist on using Qt5 (which I don't recommend), it must be version >= 5.9.1.
+If you want to use Qt5, it must be version >= 5.9.1.
 For info how to compile Qt5 from source, scroll down.

 The GCC compiler on Linux or Mingw-w64 on windows. <http://mingw-w64.sourceforge.net/>

 http://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win32/Personal%20Builds/mingw-builds/4.8.2/threads-posix/dwarf/i686-4.8.2-release-posix-dwarf-rt_v3-rev3.7z/download

-Do not use microsoft tools or compilers.
+Do not use microsoft tools or compilers!

 Introduction
 ============

 EDFbrowser is a Qt4 application and uses qmake as part of the build process. qmake is part of your Qt4 installation.